 Displaying transparent shipping and return policies is a key factor in enhancing conversion and gaining customers’ trust.

 4. Craft clever information hierarchy and non-competing CTAs

 Information hierarchy is the structure used to display and rank information according to its importance.

-You can use a variety of different colors (preferably matching your website) although we recommend a maximum of 3-4 colors at a time.
+You can use various colors in your CTAs (preferably matching your brand) although we recommend a maximum of 3-4 colors at a time.

 - Highlight important information

 - Use a distinct color to distinguish the CTA

 - Use lines or columns to structure your page